-Objective 3.1: Ensure provision of drainage and stormwater retention through level of service standards and design requirements to minimize flooding and to protect and improve water quality.

-Policy 3.1.f: The City shall permit the use of off-site retention facilities, if they are part of previously approved master stormwater retention or detention facility.
+- Objective 3.1: Ensure provision of drainage and stormwater retention through level of service standards and design requirements to minimize flooding and to protect and improve water quality. - Policy 3.1.f: The City shall permit the use of off-site retention facilities, if they are part of previously approved master stormwater retention or detention facility.

-Evaluation and Findings of Consistency with Objective 3.1 and Policy 3.1.f: The proposed development will convey the development's stormwater runoff to one (1) stormwater basin, which would located both on and off site of the subject property.
-The applicant submitted an self certified application to the Suwannee River Water Management District (SRWMD) for an Environmental Resource Permit (ERP) for the proposed stormwater basin and improvements , which was issued on April 11, 2016 (File No. 0343144001EG).
+Evaluation and Findings of Consistency with Objective 3.1 and Policy 3.1.f: The proposed development will convey the development's stormwater runoff to one (1) stormwater basin, which would be located both onsite.
+The applicant has indicated that, if the application is approved, an application for self-certification of environmental resource permit will be submitted to the Suwannee River Water Management District.